The Importance of Self Care in a Healthy Happy Life.

 During uncertainty or loss, spirituality can give you roots and direction.

-It reminds you that you belong to something greater, whether it's nature, humanity, or something greater still.
+It reminds you that you belong to something greater, whether it is nature, humanity, or something greater still.

 It makes your resilience, compassion, and sense of purpose deeper.